 White, Gray, or Pale Poop

-If stools are white, gray, or pale, a person may have an issue with the liver or gallbladder as pale stools suggest a lack of bile.
+White colored stool, or stool that is gray, or pale, a person may have an issue with the liver or gallbladder as pale stools suggest a lack of bile.
 There are also some anti-diarrhea medications that can cause white stools.

 Nearly everyone will experience some variations in stool color at some point.
 This is most often just caused by diet or some other minor cause.
 However, if you experience changes in poop color that last for 2 or more weeks, or have red or black stool, it is recommended to see your doctor.